srforever/giro3d/GOVERNANCE.md

 ### PSC Chair

 The PSC Chair is a single individual, voted for by the PSC members.
-Once someone has been appointed Chair, they remain in that role :
+Once someone has been appointed Chair, they remain in that role:

 - for a time period of 3 year
 - or until they choose to retire
 - or when the PSC casts a two-thirds majority vote to remove them.